 3. White Fungus & Chicken Soup

 White fungus has a detoxing property and it is purported to nourish the lungs.
 Chicken is anti-inflammatory.
-Boil these two together with some goji berries and a pinch of salt for a light chicken broth that negates the effect of the haze.
+Boil together with goji berries and a pinch of salt for a light chicken broth that negates the effect of the haze.

 4. Osmanthus Flower

-Besides steeping it in hot water to make a light tea, you can add it to soup.
-As the Osmanthus flower has a natural sweet taste, it can be used to reduce sugar in baking.
+Besides steeping it in hot water to make a light tea, you can add it to the soup.
+As the Osmanthus flower has a naturally sweet taste, it can be used to reduce sugar in baking.
 Some dessert ideas include mooncakes, jellies, popsicles or smoothies.

 Anti-oxidants neutralise free radicals.
-Time to double your daily intake of anti-oxidants.
-Food rich in anti-oxidants include berries, beans, artichokes, spirulina, Chia seeds, and grapes.
-Sprouts offer high levels of powerful anti-oxidants to fight free radicals.
+Food rich in antioxidants include berries, beans, artichokes, spirulina, Chia seeds, and grapes.
+Sprouts offer high levels of powerful antioxidants to fight free radicals.

 6. Fruits & Vegetables

-Fruits and veggies are full of anti-oxidants and phytonutrients that help body growth and repair.
+Fruits and veggies are full of antioxidants and phytonutrients that help body growth and repair.
 Take your fruits and vegetables raw to maximise nutrient absorption.
-Juicing is an efficient way to get as much fruits and vegetables in as possible.
+Juicing is an efficient way to get as many fruits and vegetables in as possible.